nats-io/nats-site/content/blog/jetstream-java-client-02-publish.md

 Asynchronous publishing returns on a `CompleteableFuture<PublishAck>`.
 It requires a little more setup since you would generally want to queue or collect the future for later handling.
-The api for publishing async is parallel to sync
+The API for publishing async is parallel to sync

 ```java
 CompletableFuture<PublishAck> publishAsync(String subject, byte[] body);